h2oai/sparkling-water/doc/src/site/sphinx/deployment/aws_emr_edge_node.rst

 ------------------------------------------------------

 Sparkling Water can be deployed on a cluster on EMR or directly on EC2 machines.
-The jobs can be submitted from the edge node which has several security and other benefits.
+The jobs can be submitted from the edge node which have several security and other benefits.

 In order to start Sparkling Water from the Edge node (for example, different EC2 machine), please make sure that: